 The Pearl Company is an arts facility at 16 Steven Street, Hamilton.
-The first floor houses the Pearl Gallery.
-The second floor is a newly configured performance space for live music and theatre.
+The first floor houses a black box theatre-in-the-round.
+The second floor is a performance space for live music and theatre.
 Click the "The Facility" tab for more information.

 Here's what's going on at The Pearl.